 Wings is not the old unreleased (though widely traded) Amiga WWI-flight simulator by Cinemaware: it's yet another of those Finnish games about flying little (usually v-shaped) ships around in a cave, properly armed for a violent bout of skill... in the best Sopwith tradition.
 Essentially, Wings is a multiplayer game, though you can play alone, rescuing your troopers and then returning to a landing pad, or deathmatching a lacklustre AI.
 It's rather boring, though, compared to fighting your friends, which on the other hand is tremendously entertaining. |

-The package includes: A nice variety of weapons, including the ingenious, legendary Harpoon.
-Selection of different ships - though not that different.
-Up to eight players simultaneously, four human on one PC - with a serial cable or modem play available, as well as an okay AI.
-Uncompromised playability, with properly customisable options to suit your ship-blasting needs.
-Lots of good levels, and a converter to create your own out of bitmaps.
+The package includes: A nice variety of weapons, including the ingenious, legendary Harpoon; A selection of different ships – though not that different; Up to eight players simultaneously, up to four humans on one PC – via serial cable or modem; Uncompromised playability, with properly customisable options to suit your ship-blasting needs; Lots of good levels, and a converter to create your own out of bitmaps.

-Presentation has given away to playability, graphics are not bad but rather functional.
-SFX department neither impressess nor fails.
-Music's mostly sub-average (with a few decent tunes), but the fact you can stuff the MUSIC directory with your favourite .MODs and .S3Ms makes up for it.
+Presentation has given away to playability, with graphics being not bad but rather functional.
+The SFX department neither impresses nor lets down.
+The music's mostly sub-average (with a few decent tunes), but the fact you can stuff the music directory with your favourite .MODs and .S3Ms makes up for it.